Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: A Solvable Case with Zipf-distributed Data

 \begin{theorem}[Multi-Epoch Scaling Under Logarithmic Power-Law Spectrum] Under Assumptions~\ref{asp:parameter-prior}, \Cref{asp:log-power-decay-prior}, and given the data dimension $d = \Omega((KN)^{\frac{1}{a}})$ for a one-pass SGD and a $K$-epoch SGD over $N$ fresh data, it holds that

 \end{theorem}

-\paragraph{The Saturation Point Varies across Different Problem Setups.} The phase transition point where the effectiveness of data reusing changes from effectively reused to limitedly reused varies across different problem setups.
+\paragraph{The Saturation Point Varies across Different Problem Setups.} The phase transition point where the effectiveness of data reusing changes from the effective-reuse regime to the limited-reuse regime varies across different problem setups.
 In strongly convex linear regression problems, this phase transition happens when the limit $\lim_{K \to \infty}\frac{K}{\log N}$ changes from $0$ to $\infty$.
 And in the above power spectrum and log-power spectrum case, the limit turns to be $\lim_{K \to \infty}\frac{K}{N^{b/(a-b)}}$ and $\lim_{K \to \infty}\frac{K}{\log^bN}$.